 - 1.1.1 Rooksbury Mill was designated a Local Nature Reserve (LNR) in September 2008.
-The first management plan uses the Ratcliffe criteria (Ratcliffe 1977) to objectively assess the nature conservation value of the site and provide the framework for the yearly management. - 1.1.2 This is the third management plan for Rooksbury Mill LNR.
-The plan considers comments from Natural England, Hampshire and Isle of Wight Wildlife Trust (HIWWT), the Environment Agency (EA), site users, local organisations, volunteers, The Anton River Conservation Association (TARCA), the Green Flag judges and those responsible for maintaining and managing the site employed by Test Valley Borough Council. - 1.1.3 The plan will steer the future direction of the reserve for the period 1 January 2014 to 1 January 2024.
+The first management plan uses the Ratcliffe criteria (Ratcliffe 1977) to objectively assess the nature conservation value of the site and provide the framework for the yearly management. - 1.1.2 This is the fourth management plan for Rooksbury Mill LNR.
+The plan considers comments from Natural England, Hampshire and Isle of Wight Wildlife Trust (HIWWT), the Environment Agency (EA), site users, local organisations, volunteers, The Anton River Conservation Association (TARCA), the Green Flag judges and those responsible for maintaining and managing the site employed by Test Valley Borough Council. - 1.1.3 The plan will steer the future direction of the reserve for the period 1 January 2024 to 1 January 2034.
 It is important that the management plan is not viewed as a rigid document but a framework for improvement and should not limit the development of the reserve if circumstances change.
-An annual review of the plan will ensure that objectives are assessed, amended or removed to ensure focus is maintained. - 1.1.4 The progress of the management plan will be monitored under Test Valley Borough Council's Green Space Strategy by Natural England (who monitor LNR's) and the Local Biodiversity Action Plan of the Test Valley Local Strategic Partnership. - 1.1.5 The first section of the plan puts the reserve in its historical and policy context, given its characteristics and contribution to the quality of life of Andover residents.
+An annual review of the plan will ensure that objectives are assessed, amended or removed to ensure focus is maintained. - 1.1.4 The first section of the plan puts the reserve in its historical and policy context, given its characteristics and contribution to the quality of life of Andover residents.
 Sections 2 and 3 describe the current management arrangements and the initiatives currently underway to address challenging issues.
-The fourth and final section outlines a future vision, objectives and action plan for 2014 2024.
+The fourth and final section outlines a future vision, objectives and action plan for 2024 2034.
 How the management plan will be monitored and reviewed is considered in this section.